9 Aerospace Structures

 Introduction[1]

-While aerodynamics is the underpinning of atmospheric flight, an aircraft must also have a suitably shaped structure capable of carrying all of the aerodynamic and other loads produced on it.
-An aerospace structure must be immensely strong and lightweight but also robust and durable, and for these reasons, the structural design options and constraints must be understood.
-For spacecraft, many structural design goals and engineering challenges are similar to those for aircraft, including the need to use high-strength, lightweight materials.
-However, special high-temperature capable materials may be needed for supersonic aircraft and reentry spacecraft because of kinetic heating effects.
+Now that some understanding of the anatomy of flight vehicles has been gained, it is logical to delve deeper into their structural design characteristics.
+While aerodynamics is the underpinning of atmospheric flight, an aircraft must also have a suitably shaped structure capable of carrying all of the aerodynamic and other loads produced on it, such as engine loads, undercarriage loads, landing vertical/side-loads, etc. Indeed, any aerospace structure must be immensely strong and lightweight but also robust and durable.
+Therefore, the structural design options and constraints must be well understood.

 Learning Objectives